But... – what?

 on the other side of the path.
 Something stirred behind the scarce,

 half-drowned trees over there, crawled along with me.
 A few steps

 further I became more and more convinced of it.

-murmering, accusing, condemning myself of having lost her without even
+murmuring, accusing, condemning myself of having lost the girl without

 stumbled, tumbled.
 But my footsteps and my calls echoed again and again

 unheard through the vastness of the swamp.
 Night was falling rapidly now.